 - A minimum score of 600 FICO

 - A credit profile with no delinquencies

 To create your P2P lending app, you need to find a fintech development company with a proven track record in the domain.
 In this case, the team can share its experience with you and advise you on certain things that may not be obvious at first glance.
 Discuss your requirements, features, technology stack, etc.

 Usually, the development team consists of a project manager, a business analyst, UI/UX designers, front-end and back-end developers, and a QA team.
 Here’s what you and your trusted partner will do step by step.

 1. Analyze the Market and Target Audience

 It’s important to understand the pain points, challenges, and needs of users in your target market to ensure that the app will be successful.
 Study key competitors such as Upstart, Prosper, Funding Circle, and Payoff: download their apps, analyze how they work, and find their positives and negatives.
 This will help you better understand the trends in p2p lending software development and create some Unique Selling Points (USPs) for your solution.

 2. Choose a Platform

-Be clear whether your peer to peer loan software will be a web app or a mobile app.
+Be clear about whether your peer-to-peer loan software will be a web app or a mobile app.
 If the latter, will it be available in the App Store or the Google Store?
 Or should you perhaps develop a cross-platform application?
 Again, the choice depends on your target audience, so make sure you’ve thoroughly researched their issues before making a decision.

 3. Decide on Feature Set